What Government Housing Assistance Programs Are Available for Immigrants?

-The federal government funds various housing initiatives through the National Housing Strategy.
+The federal government funds various housing initiatives through the National Housing Strategy, and IRCC's finding a place to live page points newcomers to subsidized and rent-geared-to-income options.
+The Canada Mortgage and Housing Corporation also publishes a renting a home guide covering tenant rights and budgeting.
 While these programs don't provide do immigrants get free housing in Canada directly, they create affordable housing units and support rental assistance programs.
 Provincial and territorial governments administer many of these programs with specific eligibility requirements.

-Subsidized housing programs exist in most provinces, offering below-market rent based on household income.
+Subsidized housing programs exist in most provinces, offering below-market rent based on household income, as described on the IRCC other forms of housing page.
 Wait times can be several years in high-demand areas like Toronto and Vancouver.
 Applications typically require proof of income, immigration status, and family composition.
 Some programs prioritize families with children or individuals with disabilities.

 First-time homebuyer programs help immigrants transition from renting to ownership.
 The First-Time Home Buyer Incentive reduces monthly mortgage payments through shared equity with the government.
 Provincial programs may offer additional down payment assistance or reduced land transfer taxes for eligible newcomers.